How We Operate

 A Board of Directors (7) is elected by the membership at its annual general meeting which takes place in early spring each year.
 Profiles of our Board and Employees can be found under Our People.

 The Board appoints a Chairperson, Vice Chairperson, Finance Director and Company Secretary and meets monthly.
-The Board is focused on the strategic operation of the organisation.
+The Board is focused on the strategic direction of the organisation.

-The HAI operates under the rules of its Constitution (Download pdf 356 KB), in line with the provisions of the Charities Act 2009 and the Companies Act 2014.
-The HAI Strategic Plan 2021–2023 (Download pdf 232 KB) clarifies the association’s mission, vision and values.
+The HAI operates under the rules of its Constitution, in line with the provisions of the Charities Act 2009 and the Companies Act 2014.
+The HAI Strategic Plan 2021–2023 clarifies the association’s mission, vision and values.
 It outlines a series of aims that will advocate for our members and the wider humanist community, and strengthen the rights of the non-religious in Ireland.

 Standing Committees and Volunteer Groups

 A number of standing committees carry out voluntary work on behalf of the Association – Finance and Audit Committee, HR Committee and Ceremonies Development and Management Committee.
-There are other volunteer groups such as Events, Advocacy, and Magazine teams and it is the duty of each of these groups to report to the board through the HAI Operations Manager.
+There are other volunteer groups such as Events, Advocacy, and Magazine teams and it is the duty of each of these groups to report to the board through the CEO.

 Legislatively, the HAI is subject to the provisions of: